13DEVADHARSHINI/columnfamily-database/README.md

         (CASSANDRA DATABASE)

-To create a Cassandra database for a college management system, we would first need to identify the different entities that we need to store data for, and then create tables accordingly using Cassendra query language.
+To create a Cassandra database for a college management system, we would first need to identify the different entities that we need to store data for, and then create tables accordingly using Cassandra query language.

  First we create a KEYSPACE.and then use the database.the database is college_managenent_system